 Associate of Applied Science in Business/Marketing

 About the Program

 This multidisciplinary degree program is designed for students preparing for a career in business, marketing, sales, and retail.
 The broad based curriculum emphasizes the use of microcomputers and their applications and focuses on the fundamentals of business and marketing.
 Students are also introduced to basic management principles.

 Specific Requirements

-A minimum of 66 credit hours with a minimum cumulative grade point average of 2.0.
+1. A minimum of 66 credit hours with a minimum grade point average of 2.0.

-At least 15 of these 66 hours must be UNM-Los Alamos catalog credit courses taken in residence.
+At least 15 of these 66 hours must be UNM-LA catalog credit courses taken in residence.

 2. Writing and Speaking (6 credit hours)

-Engl 101: Composition I: Exposition (3)

-And one of the following courses:
+Engl 101: Composition I: Exposition (3) And one of the following courses:

 Engl 102: Composition II: Analysis & Argument (3)

 Engl 119T: Technical Communications (3)

 Engl 219: Technical Writing (3)

 C & J 130: Public Speaking (3)

-C & J 221: Interpersonal Communication (3) OR
+C & J 221: Interpersonal Communication (3)

+or

 C & J 225: Small Group Communication (3)

-Fine Arts/Humanities/Social Sciences (6 credit hours)
+3. Fine Arts/Humanities/Social Sciences (6 credit hours)

 4. Mathematics and Statistics/Natural Science/ Behavioral Science (7 credit hours)

-Math 119: Algebra (4) OR

-Math 120: Intermediate Algebra (3) AND

-Math 106: Problems in Intermediate Algebra (1)

-or higher level

-5. Business Technology (24 credit hours)

-Bus-Tc 202T: Business Applications on Microcomputers (3)

-Bus-Tc 203T: Business Communications (3)

-Bus-Tc 204T: Human Relations in Business (3)

-Bus-Tc 205T: Financial Information Processing and

-Decision Making (3)

-Bus-Tc 206T: Business Ownership and Marketing (3)

-Bus-Tc 218T: Business Law (3)

-Bus-Tc 264T: Word Processing I (3)

-Bus-Tc 274T: Word Processing II (3)

-6. Management (14 credit hours)

-Mgt 101: Fundamentals of Accounting I (3)

-Mgt 101L: Fundamentals of Accounting I Lab (1)

-Mgt 102: Fundamentals of Accounting II (3)

-Mgt 102L: Fundamentals of Accounting II Lab (1)

-Mgt 113: Management: An Introduction (3) AND EITHER

-Mgt 233T: Principles of Marketing Management (3) OR

-Mgt 234: Personnel Management (3)

-7. Computer Technology (3- 4 credit hours)

-C T 102LT: Introduction to Microcomputers on the PC (4) OR

-CT 120LT: Introduction to Microcomputers on the Macintosh (3)

-8. Electives/Cooperative Work Phases (6 credit hours)

-Bus-Tc 296LT: Business Technology Cooperative Work Phase 1, 2, 3 (1-3).

-Electives (3-5)

-Students must complete Bus-Tc 112T: Keyboarding II (2) or demonstrate equivalent competency before entering program.

-NOTE: Courses designated with a suffix of "T" are developed and offered only by UNM- Los Alamos, do not automatically transfer to the UNM Albuquerque Campus, and will not be accepted toward a degree.
+Must Include:

+Math 107: Problems in College Algebra (1) and Math 121: College Algebra (3) 5.
+Business Technology (24 credit hours) Bus-Tc 202T: Business Applications on Microcomputers (3) Bus-Tc 203T: Business Communications (3) Bus-Tc 204T: Human Relations in Business (3) Bus-Tc 205T: Financial Information Processing and Decision Making (3) Bus-Tc 206T: Business Ownership and Marketing (3) Bus-Tc 218T: Business Law (3) Bus-Tc 264T: Word Processing I (3) Bus-Tc 274T: Word Processing II (3) 6.
+Management (14 credit hours) Mgt 101: Fundamentals of Accounting I (3) Mgt 101L: Fundamentals of Accounting I Lab (1) Mgt 102: Fundamentals of Accounting II (3) Mgt 102L: Fundamentals of Accounting II Lab (1) Mgt 113: Management: An Introduction (3) and either Mgt 233T: Principles of Marketing Management (3) Mgt 234: Personnel Management (3) 7.
+Computer Technology (3- 4 credit hours) CT 102LT: Introduction to Microcomputers on the PC (4) or CT 120LT: Introduction to Microcomputers on the Macintosh (3) 8.
+Electives/Cooperative Work Phases (5-6 credit hours) Bus-Tc 296LT: Business Technology Cooperative Work Phase 1, 2, 3 (1-3) Electives (3-5) NOTE: Courses designated with a suffix of "T" are developed and offered only by UNM-Los Alamos, do not automatically transfer to UNM Albuquerque Campus, and will not be accepted toward the degree.

 Certificate in Business/Marketing

 This certificate represents completion of a course of studies related to the field of Business Marketing.
 It may be used as a terminal certificate with subsequent entrance into the work force, or it may form the basis for additional course work leading to an associate's degree in other fields.

-Bus-Tc 202T: Business Applications on
+Bus-Tc 202T: Business Applications on Microcomputers (3)

-Microcomputers (3)

 Bus-Tc 203T: Business Communication (3)

 Bus-Tc 204T: Human Relations in Business (3)

-Bus-Tc 205T: Financial Information Processing

-and Decision Making (3)
+Bus-Tc 205T: Financial Information Processing and Decision Making (3)

-Bus-Tc 206T: Business Ownership & Marketing (3)
+Bus-Tc 206T: Business Ownership and Marketing (3)

 Bus-Tc 264T: Word Processing I (3)

 Bus-Tc 274T: Word Processing II (3)

-CT102: Intro to Microcomputers on the PC (4) OR
+CT102LT: Introduction to Microcomputers on the PC (4)

+or

-CT 120LT: Intro to Microcomputers on the Macintosh (3)
+CT 120LT: Introduction to Microcomputers on the Macintosh (3)

 Mgt 113: Management: An Introduction (3)

-Mgt 222: Introduction to Marketing (3) or
+Mgt 222: Introduction to Marketing (3)

+or

-Mgt 233T: Principles of Marketing Management (3)
+Mgt 233: Principles of Marketing Management (3)

-Mgt 234T: Personnel Management (3)
+Mgt 234: Personnel Management (3)

-Associate of Applied Science in Business and Technical Communications

-About the Program

-This program is designed to give students the writing and editing skills and the technical background necessary for careers in the field of technical communication.
-The range of computer and technical electives permits students to coordinate their communications skills with training in a variety of technical areas.
-The program also prepares students to pursue an advanced degree in Technical and/or Professional Communications.

-Specific Requirements

-A minimum of 65 credit hours with a minimum cumulative grade point average of 2.0; in the Writing and Speaking area, a minimum cumulative grade average of 2.5 is required.

-At least 15 of these 65 hours must be UNM-Los Alamos catalog credit courses taken in residence.

-2. Writing and Speaking (33 credit hours)

-Engl 101: Composition I: Exposition (3)

-Engl 102: Composition II: Analysis & Argument (3)

-Engl 119T: Technical Communications (3)

-Engl 217T: Editing (3)

-Engl 219: Technical Writing (3)

-Engl 290: Introduction to Professional Writing (3)

-Select 9 hours from the following:
+Total credit hours = 33-34